Dagobert II: Return from exile

 While the Book of the History of the Franks is the only source to describe the circumstances of Dagobert's exile, the Life of Wilfrid is the only one to describe his return.
 This biography of the English bishop Wilfrid was composed in the first decades of the eighth century by Stephen of Ripon.
 According to Stephen, Dagobert was exiled to Ireland "in his youth" and when his friends and relatives later learned that he was still living they asked Wilfrid to bring him to England and from there send him on to Austrasia.

 The Life of Wilfrid does not specify who was responsible for recalling Dagobert, only that it was "friends" (amici) and "relatives" (proximi).
 The relatives may have been on his mother's side.
-There is little consensus on who the friends could have been, possibly Wulfoald, the former mayor of the palace; Pippin of Herstal and Martin of Laon, who came to power, according to the Book of the History of the Franks, after "the deaths of kings", perhaps in 675; or even Ultan, abbot of Saint-Maur-des-Fossés, who was Irish himself and had connections in Ireland.
+There is little consensus on who the friends could have been, possibly Wulfoald, the mayor of the palace under Childeric II, or Pippin of Herstal and Martin, who came to power, according to the Book of the History of the Franks, after "the deaths of kings", perhaps in 675; or even Ultan, abbot of Saint-Maur-des-Fossés, who was Irish himself and had connections in Ireland.

 The exact date of Dagobert's accession is not known.
 Childeric II was killed in 675 and Dagobert was on the throne by July 676.